Plant of the Week: Spiderwort

 Tradescantias are spring ephemerals, disappearing by late June as the summer heats up.
 All parts of the plant contain a thick, mucilaginous sap.

-The characteristic three-petaled spiderwort flowers are produced in a terminal cluster in shades of blue, pink or white from mid spring till early summer.
+The characteristic three-petaled spiderwort flowers are produced in a terminal cluster in shades of purple, blue, pink or white from mid spring till early summer.
 Flowers last but a single day, but plants continue to bloom for two to three weeks.

 Spiderwort has a history of confusion and misidentification.
 Surprisingly, it was one of the earliest New World plants introduced to Europe, primarily because it was mistaken for a plant Algonquin Indians used in weaving.